gbremble/api-docs/source/v1/includes/_custom_list_item_relations.md

 `POST https://builder.guidebook.com/open-api/v1/custom-list-item-relations/`

-Note that if you do not include a value in your `POST` data, `rank` defaults to to a large negative value that decreases with time.
+Note that if you do not include a `rank` value in your `POST` data, `rank` defaults to to a large negative value that decreases with time.

 ## Manipulating Individual CustomListItemRelations